How to Design a Perfect Appointment Confirmation Email

 Say “No” to excessive call to actions/offers

-The aforementioned “Add to calendar” button and the “reschedule” button should be the only call to actions in your appointment confirmation emails.
+The aforementioned “Add to calendar” button and the “reschedule” button should be the only call to action in your appointment confirmation emails.
 Do not distract clients with excessive information.
 No extra buttons, no other offers will drive your profit.
 It might be quite the opposite — clients get distracted by other offers, forget to add your appointment to the calendar and as a result do not attend your meeting.

 The only button allowed is the “reschedule” one.